thorben-frank/geomatt/README.md

 `python3 train.py --help`

 It will display explanation on the parameters that can be passed to the model.
-To train a *GeomAtt* network for some molecule is given as
+To train a *GeomAtt* network the general command is

 `python3 train.py --train_file <file-path> --save_path <directory>`

 The parameter which specifies the path to the training file and a directory where the model should be saved are mandatory.
-When no further parameters are passed to the script it will run with the default parameters which are listed in the table in the main paper in the appendix.
+When no further parameters are passed to the script it will run with the default parameters which are listed in the table 3 (appendix) in the main paper in the appendix.
 For example training a *GeomAtt* network for `N_epochs=50` epochs on benzene with default parameters, correlation orders `k=2` and `k=3` and inner product space dimension `Fi = 64` can be achieved by the command